Apr 042016

 Acknowledgment

-My sincere thanks to Mr. Bill Atkinson of Chapala for graciously giving me a copy of “Lotus Land” as originally published in 1964.
+My sincere thanks to Mr. Bill Atkinson of Chapala for graciously giving me an original copy of “Lotus Land” as published in 1964.

 Sombrero Books welcomes comments, corrections or additional material related to any of the writers and artists featured in our series of mini-bios.
 Please email us or use the comments feature at the bottom of individual posts.